Alowree/marapython/README.md

 This is a repository cloned and modified from sbgong.github.io

-A VitePress theme that resembles to Vdoing in some ways - an initially scattered, then gradually structured, and eventually systemized organization of a personal knowledge base.
+A VitePress theme that resembles to VuePress Vdoing in some ways - an initially scattered, then gradually structured, and eventually systemized organization of a personal knowledge base.

 ## Features

-- Auto sidebar
+- Auto sidebar on the left side
+- Post content area is set to be wide for PC mode